BryanAim/Professionals-Booking/heath_doc/docs/professional.md

 - Accept or appointments from clients.
 - View client profile after accepting appointments.
-- Can register himself to a specific service_provider.
+- Can register himself to a specific professional_service.
 - Search clients.
 - Create prescription.
 - Sending mail to the client about appointment confirmation.